TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-backup-restore.md

 ### Backup

 Azure Data Factory provides Source Control integration with Git repositories to manage version control and history of changes.
-To review the benefits of Source Control integration, and a step by step guide on <b>how to configure it</b>, please review [Advantages of git integration](https://docs.microsoft.com/azure/data-factory/source-control#advantages-of-git-integration)
+To review the benefits of Source Control integration, and a step by step guide on how to configure it, please review [Advantages of git integration](https://docs.microsoft.com/azure/data-factory/source-control#advantages-of-git-integration).

-Once Source Control integration is defined you can implement continuous integration and delivery by following the documentation on [Continuous integration and delivery in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/continuous-integration-deployment)
+Once Source Control integration is defined you can implement continuous integration and delivery by following the documentation on [Continuous integration and delivery in Azure Data Factory](https://docs.microsoft.com/azure/data-factory/continuous-integration-deployment).